Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 Yes.

-So nuts.
+So go nuts.

-Because of course Blair wanted to pass this and failed in 2006.
+Because of course, Blair wanted to pass this and failed in 2006.

-And it's been his pet project every time.
+And it's been his pet project.

-Um I think you might have remembered this particular article back in 2021 during the height of the lockdown madness.
+Well, one of the big concerns regarding the push for digital ID, I think you might have remembered this particular article back in 2021 during the height of the lockdown madness.

 That is crazy, isn't it?